Volunteering opportunity: Help us look after the Wildlife Garden at Newlands Corner

 Newlands Corner, near Guildford, provides one of the best views from the North Downs in the Surrey Hills National Landscape - an Area of Outstanding Natural Beauty (AONB) and is an attractive site in its own right.
 It has been well used as a stop off point for refreshments and a start for walking, horse riding and cycling for decades.
 In the 1970s, Surrey County Council (SCC) negotiated an access agreement over the site with the landowners, the Albury Estate, to provide public access to the site and install visitor facilities such as the toilets and car park.

-As of 1 April 2020, SCC Natural Capital teams have taken on responsibility for the management of sites like Newlands Corner, whilst Surrey Wildlife Trust will continue to provide habitat and conservation management on other sites within Surrey's Countryside Estate.
+In 2020 SCC Natural Capital teams took on responsibility for the management of sites like Newlands Corner, within Surrey's Countryside Estate.
 As well as delivering the council's investment in improvements to our countryside, this will enable residents of all walks of life to access green space.

 Find out about Visitor Information at Newlands Corner.

-We have submitted proposals to Central Government for approval that include the following improvements to the range and quality of facilities available to visitors of Newlands Corner.
+The following improvements to the range and quality of facilities available to visitors of Newlands Corner is being rolled out:

-- Natural timber play area - located within the area between the café and toilet buildings where the previous play area was installed.
+- Now open!
+Natural timber play area - constructed from local timber sourced from our countryside estate.
+Located within the area between the café and toilet buildings, suitable for all ages to enjoy

-- A freestanding bottle filling water fountain - located to the west of the visitor centre building, on the grass area next to the hedge.
+- Now available to use!
+A freestanding bottle filling water fountain - located near the Discovery Centre on the grass area in front of the Wildlife Garden

 Film crews at Newlands Corner